Haivision/srt/docs/APISocketOptions.md

 | -------------------- | ----- | ------- | ---------- | ------- | -------- | ------ | --- | ------ |
 | `SRTO_OHEADBW`       | 1.0.5 | post    | `int32_t`  | %       | 25       | 5..100 | RW  | GSD    |

-- Recovery bandwidth overhead above input rate (see `[`SRTO_INPUTBW`](#SRTO_INPUTBW)`), in percentage of the input rate.
+Recovery bandwidth overhead above input rate (see `[`SRTO_INPUTBW`](#SRTO_INPUTBW)`), in percentage of the input rate.
 It is effective only if `SRTO_MAXBW` is set to 0.

-- *Sender: user configurable, default: 25%.*
+*Sender*: user configurable, default: 25%.

-- Recommendations:
+Recommendations:

-	- *Overhead is intended to give you extra bandwidth for the case when a packet has taken part of the bandwidth, but then was lost and has to be retransmitted.
+- Overhead is intended to give you extra bandwidth for the case when a packet has taken part of the bandwidth, but then was lost and has to be retransmitted.
-	Therefore the effective maximum bandwidth should be appropriately higher than your stream's bitrate so that there's some room for retransmission, but still limited so that the retransmitted packets don't cause the bandwidth usage to skyrocket when larger groups of packets are lost*
+Therefore the effective maximum bandwidth should be appropriately higher than your stream's bitrate so that there's some room for retransmission, but still limited so that the retransmitted packets don't cause the bandwidth usage to skyrocket when larger groups of packets are lost

-	- *Don't configure it too low and avoid 0 in the case when you have the `SRTO_INPUTBW` option set to 0 (automatic).
-Otherwise your stream will choke and break quickly at any rise in packet loss.*
+- Don't configure it too low and avoid 0 in the case when you have the `SRTO_INPUTBW` option set to 0 (automatic).
+Otherwise your stream will choke and break quickly at any rise in packet loss.

 - ***To do: set-only; get should be supported.***